mrnabilnoh/workout-plan-garmin-connect/README.md

 ## Data Source

-- Exercise names and muscle mapping are sourced from Garmin Connect’s official API and community resources.
+- Exercise names and muscle mapping are sourced from Garmin Connect’s and community resources.
 - For more details, see the [Garmin Forums](https://forums.garmin.com/apps-software/mobile-apps-web/f/garmin-connect-web/152237/strength-workout---list-of-exercise-available-in-english-and-french).

 ---